simul/simul.github.io/faq.md

 --------------------------

 If our documentation hasn't covered your issue let us know via the [Q+A Forum](https://simul.co/support/exchange/).
 Your question may have already been asked by a member of the community, and if not a member of the team will get back to you with a solution or for more information!

+If your issue is a bug report or a company / personal pricing quote you can enter a bug directly through the support page found here - [simul.co/support/](simul.co/support/)